AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 **This page covers VSCode usage on Triton without AI coding agents.
 Read more about `how to use AI coding agents on Triton <../usage/ai-agents>`.**

+**NEW:  you are conneting to triton.aalto.fi with your coding tool (VScode, Claude code, Codex, PyCharm, ...) please use the new login server ``code.triton.aalto.fi`` (even if you do not use AI assisted coding).**

 Installation